 - Please wear your face covering when you arrive and leave the hospital, in any communal areas (e.g. main entrance, corridors, waiting areas…) and during your appointment or scan.

-- You do not need to wear a face covering during labour, neither does your birth partner, unless you choose to.
+- You do not need to wear a face covering during labour, but your birth partner does, including in private rooms and behind curtains.
 Teams caring for you wear appropriate personal protection.

 - For more information see here